luhem7/YAALS/documentation/Neuron Specs.md

 > neuron Blinker1 blinker_sen 0.5

 Note that because of simulation limitations, the maximum frequency is about 60 Hz.

+## Less than Processor Neuron
+### Description
+This neuron can do one of two things depending on how it is declared:
+  1. If it only has one input and if that input is less than the threshold (a neural attribute), then the neuron outputs a 1.
+Otherwise it outputs a zero.
+  2. If it has more than one input and if the first input is less than the second input, the neuron outputs a 1.
+Otherwise it outputs a zero.

+### Syntax
+> neuron <string: neuronId> less_than_proc <float: threshold>

+> Example: neuron LessThanProc less_than_proc 1

+## Push Affector Neuron
+### Description
+If this neuron's first input is greater than 1, it moves the creature in the direction it is facing.
+If this neuron's first input is less -1, it moves the creature backwards in the direction it is facing.
+Otherwise, it does nothing.
+### Syntax
+> neuron <string: neuronId> push_aff <float: recoveryPeriod>

+> Example: neuron Pusher push_aff 0.5

+RecoveryPeriod is the time is the time in seconds in takes for a a neuron recover after firing once.

+## Turn CCW processor
+### Description
+If this neuron's first input is greater than 1, it rotates the creature counter clockwise.
+If this neuron's first input is less -1, it moves the creature clockwise.
+Otherwise, it does nothing.
+### Syntax
+> neuron <string: neuronId> turn_ccw_aff <float: neuronSleepPeriod>

+> neuron Turner turn_ccw_aff 0.5

+RecoveryPeriod is the time is the time in seconds in takes for a a neuron recover after firing once.

 ## Neuron